Work with us

-With over 50 years combined experience in manufacture, low carbon construction, innovative award-winning design and research and development, our people are best-placed to support the delivery of your next development.
-As well as external customers, we continue to build for our parent, the Accord Group.
+With over 100 years combined experience in manufacture, low carbon construction, innovative award-winning design and research and development, our people are best-placed to support the delivery of your next development.
+As well as external customers, we continue to build for our parent, Accord Housing Association.
 The solutions we provide our customers are the same as we build for ourselves, which means we have designed and developed our systems with the asset value, product lifecycle and maintenance requirements in mind.

 - Direct specification

 - Contractor partnership

 As a not-for-profit organisation, you also benefit from the social-added value we bring.
 Working with us, you can evidence how your purchasing power has contributed to improving the economic, social and environmental well-being of people.
 We operate on social enterprise principles, employing local people, upskilling and training those previously unemployed and plough our surpluses back into the community.

 To find out more, please contact our business development manager on 0300 111 7002 or email email@example.com

 What are the main benefits of building timber homes?

 There are a number of benefits.
 The system is efficient to manufacture with reduced waste and uses significantly less carbon in both manufacture and in use.
 It also offers lower energy bills for residents.
 The off-site manufacture process reduces costs and potential for defects and allows for higher levels of insulation and greater air tightness.
 When combined with a whole house ventilation system with heat recovery, this produces a warm and comfortable environment.
 In addition, the system is fast to erect on-site and to complete.
 External panels can be erected in one day.

 The homes are made from timber.
 Isn’t that a fire hazard?